Daoud-Hussain/Journey-Planner/README.md

 # Journey-Planner
-A console application to plan your journeys across 60 cities.
+A console-based application made using C++ data-structures to plan your journeys across 60 cities.